 Taken together, the survey's findings are very encouraging for OPR’s prospects though due care must be taken to avoid a “one-size fits all” solution and to tailor such systems to different (especially disciplinary) contexts.
 OPR is an evolving phenomenon and hence future studies are to be encouraged, especially to further explore differences between disciplines and monitor the evolution of attitudes.

-* The benefits of open review - for authors, readers and reviewers - are indisputable:
+* The benefits of Open Peer Review (OPR) - for authors, readers and reviewers - are indisputable:

 Hence, OPR can be seen as a supportive and collaborative process between referees and authors, as well as an ongoing dialogue (rather than a selection system) between groups of scientists to progressively assess and predict the quality of published research.